 How has your social media strategy performed this past year?
 What worked?
 What flopped?
 What combination of copy, imagery and/or videos received the most engagement?
 Social media algorithms no longer deliver content to users in chronological order, but rather by relevance and the likelihood of meaningful interactions.
 Facebook, for example, considers comments and shares to be more meaningful than passive interactions such as likes and click-throughs.
 Twitter ranks content based on time posted and user relevance, Instagram ranks content according to popularity and relevance, and Pinterest guides searches based on previous user interactions.

-What does all this mean for your DMO?
+What does all this mean for DMOs and travel industry clients?
 Aggregate your social media analytics from the past year, review what content received the highest number of meaningful interactions, and use that information to shape your social strategy moving forward.

 Reevaluate your message.